rollingedit/YouTube-Album-Splitter/README.md

 - Creates an album folder from the YouTube title when it can, like `Artist - Album`.
 - Removes common extra title text like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, years, and bracket tags from the folder/album name when possible.
 - Embeds album art into every split song file.
-- Crops album art to a centered 1:1 square so music apps display it cleanly.
+- Crops album art to a centered 1:1 square so there are no black bars.
 - Sets each title tag to the clean song name, like `Song Name`.
 - Sets album and artist metadata when the YouTube title follows a clear `Artist - Album` style.
 - Sets each track number tag to the correct number, like `1`.